(Updated Nov 2015)

 But once I started to scratch the surface, I found them, a few in yarn stores, but mostly tucked away in the rural corners of New Zealand, available on the internet if you looked hard enough, appearing in local farmers’ markets, craft shows and regional fairs that one might be lucky to come across.
 Or at the farm gate.
+Nowadays (several years after I first wrote this post), you can increasingly find New Zealand yarns in discerning yarn stores, and I have updated this post to reflect that.

 Each of these little businesses are family run affairs, employing maybe a few others, all pulling together to create their marvellous products.
 It amazes me how these people have survived despite our small population.
 I guess it really is a labour of love.